-3. Giving false information to get Council Tax Reduction
+7. Giving false information to get Council Tax Reduction

-The council may prosecute a person if they give wrong information when they apply for Council Tax Reduction.

-The council may prosecute if the person claiming deliberately gave wrong information when they applied for Council Tax Reduction.
+- 7.1 The council may prosecute a person if they give wrong information when they apply for Council Tax Reduction. - 7.2 The council may prosecute if the person claiming deliberately gave wrong information when they applied for Council Tax Reduction.
 The council might also prosecute a person if they encouraged a claimant to give wrong information on their behalf.
 For example, a partner, member of the household or someone who assisted in completing a document might be prosecuted if they told the council that they were not working or had no savings when they knew this to be false.

-4. Failure to notify a change in your circumstances
+8. Failure to notify a change in your circumstances

-If someone is already getting Council Tax Reduction, they might be prosecuted if they do not notify the council about any change in their circumstances which they know affects their entitlement to Council Tax Reduction or the amount they receive.
+- 8.1 If someone is already getting Council Tax Reduction, they might be prosecuted if they do not notify the council about any change in their circumstances which they know affects their entitlement to Council Tax Reduction or the amount they receive.
 For example, the person should notify the council if they start a job or if a partner comes to live with them.
 They need to do this promptly.
-This means notifying the council within 21 days of the date of change, or as soon as possible if unable to notify within 21 days.

-A person can also be prosecuted if they deliberately encourage or allow someone else not to notify changes affecting their Council Tax Reduction entitlement.
+This means notifying the council within 21 days of the date of change, or as soon as possible if unable to notify within 21 days. - 8.2 A person can also be prosecuted if they deliberately encourage or allow someone else not to notify changes affecting their Council Tax Reduction entitlement.

-5. Paying a penalty for giving wrong information or for not notifying the council about a change in circumstances
+8.3 Paying a penalty for giving wrong information or for not notifying the council about a change in circumstances

-The council will not always prosecute when a person gives wrong information or fails to notify a change in circumstances.
+- 8.4 The council will not always prosecute when a person gives wrong information or fails to notify a change in circumstances.
 Instead, they may ask the customer to pay a £70.00 penalty.
-The council may ask a person to do this if they negligently make an incorrect statement in connection with an application or because a person did not notify the Council about a change in their circumstances which they should have known would affect their Council Tax Reduction award.

-The council will not ask for the £70.00 penalty to be paid if a person is being prosecuted or if they are being asked to pay an Administrative Penalty as an alternative to being prosecuted.
+The council may ask a person to do this if they negligently make an incorrect statement in connection with an application or because a person did not notify the Council about a change in their circumstances which they should have known would affect their Council Tax Reduction award. - 8.5 The council will not ask for the £70.00 penalty to be paid if a person is being prosecuted or if they are being asked to pay an Administrative Penalty as an alternative to being prosecuted.

-A person may not have to pay a penalty if they have taken reasonable steps to correct their mistake.
-Taking reasonable steps might include contacting the council as soon as they realise they had made a mistake.

-The £70.00 penalty is in addition to repaying any Council Tax Reduction the customer should not have received.

-There is no appeal right of appeal against the penalty.
-However, if a person successfully appeals a decision about their Council Tax Reduction, which reduces the overpayment to zero, the council may withdraw the penalty.

-An invoice will be issued for the recovery of the Penalty and a payment plan can be arranged for the payment of the invoice.
+- 8.6 A person may not have to pay a penalty if they have taken reasonable steps to correct their mistake.
+Taking reasonable steps might include contacting the council as soon as they realise they had made a mistake. - 8.7 The £70.00 penalty is in addition to repaying any Council Tax Reduction the customer should not have received. - 8.8 There is no appeal right of appeal against the penalty.
+However, if a person successfully appeals a decision about their Council Tax Reduction, which reduces the overpayment to zero, the council may withdraw the penalty. - 8.9 An invoice will be issued for the recovery of the Penalty and a payment plan can be arranged for the payment of the invoice.
 Where the penalty is not paid, the Income Recovery Team will recover the debt by any means available to them.

+9. Joint working with the Department for Work and Pensions

+9.1 Joint working is a collaborative approach to fraud investigations, including information and intelligence sharing and two-way communication leading to a joint interview under caution, a single prosecution file preparation, a single prosecution or other outcome.
+The Council will proactively work with the Department for Work and Pensions to investigate where fraud has allegedly been committed and where evidence is sufficient to warrant further prosecutions.